thisisvikasmourya/thisisvikasmourya/README.md

 ## 💼 Project5 - Digitech Ladder
 Climb the ladder of digital success with Digitech Ladder.
 Explore their world at [DigitechLadder.com](https://www.digitechladder.com/).

-## 🌟 Project6 - Nexthome Redux
+## 🌟 Project6 - Moram Napu
 Nexthome is so nice, I made it twice!
-The rental property website is back at [Nexthome](https://nexthome.thisisvikasmourya.vercel.app/).
+The rental property website is back at [Nexthome](https://www.moramnapu.com/).

 ## 🚀 Project7 - Dijitization Magic
 Witness the magic of digitization!
 My extension and website, Dijitization, revolutionize chat and task management.
 Discover it (Digital Adoption Platform) [here](https://dijitization.com/).